iineymar/picon/README.md

 - Use Flash USB To Add Into Your Device
 - Restart, Done.

-- "You Can Find New Picons HERE : https://drive.google.com/drive/folders/18gA4yMQ9_RD1vZ1J-Xv-YKc71Wp4gD9l
-Contact Me To order Any Picon
+You Can Find New Picons HERE : https://drive.google.com/drive/folders/18gA4yMQ9_RD1vZ1J-Xv-YKc71Wp4gD9l Contact Me To order Any Picon
 Telegram : [@iiNEYMAR](https://t.me/iiNEYMAR)